-After talking with a few friends recently, it would seem that not everyone shares my thoughts on November in Venice, but I have to say that this does not surprise me.
+After talking with a few friends recently, it would seem that not everyone shares my thoughts on November in Venice, but I will say that this does not surprise me.

-Whilst I will always want the days to be that much longer, I cannot say with all honesty that I miss the days during summer when it was just too hot to even leave the house.
+While I will always want the days to be that much longer, I cannot say with all honesty that I miss the days during summer when it is simply too hot to even leave the house.

-Then again there was September, which this year was particularly specia.
+This year, September was particularly special and a wonderful foreboding of what’s to come.
 The blue blue skies seemed to reject the arrival of winter and instead we were given a few stolen days, meaning that we escaped in boats and made excuses not to work for far longer than usual.

-However, as tomorrow as we have just arrived at the beginning of November, it seems only right that finally the season has changed.
+However, as tomorrow we arrive into November, it seems only right that the season finally changes.

-It is a really wonderful time of year to visit Venice for many reasons but the ones that stand out to me above all, are small moments rather than specific grand events.
+November really is a wonderful time visit Venice, and for many reasons, but the ones that stand out above all are smaller moments rather than specific grand events.
 The mood matures slightly, as jackets are donned and people are less frivolous with their time outside.
-The light on the water is more crystal than the summer butteryness, and the evenings are cosier and longer.
-In between all these more visible changes there is also an undercurrent that runs through the whole of winter.
-It is something that I think is due to the ‘romantic’ history of Venice, an elevated air of secrecy and mischief, as people move under the cover of darkness from calle to calle, the next, meeting in whispered voices that seem out of place in Summer time.
-This may all just be a feeling I get, but I think there is something about Winter, November that is far more Romantic than any other month.
+The light on the water is more crystal-like than the summer butteriness, and the evenings are cozier and longer.
+Aside from these obvious changes, there is also an undercurrent that runs through the whole of winter.
+It’s something that I think is due to the ‘romantic’ history of Venice.
+There’s an elevated air of secrecy and mischief, as people move under the cover of darkness from calle to calle.
+You can catch the sound of whispered voices throughout the city that seem out of place in Summer time.
+There truly is something about Winter, and November in particular,

 What to do in Venice in November: